Have you ever wanted to add an antique brass finish to a newer looking metal?

-Rub n Buff also comes with other colors (like turquoise, black and red), but those don’t come as highly recommended as the metallics.
+Rub n Buff also comes in other colors (like turquoise, black, and red), but those don’t come as highly recommended as the metallics.
 I’ve heard that the colors can look almost watered down and splotchy – leaning towards a DIY fail.

 And we don’t want that!

 If you’re curious about other possible ways to achieve this same look, the best alternatives I can think of are: